UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 2,000 kWh (Large Home)$240 (12¢ per kWh – Credit diluted)$320 (16¢ per kWh)

-As you can see, the budget provider is only cheaper if you hit that 1,000 kWh target.
-If you travel for a week or live in a highly efficient apartment, you might miss the credit window and end up paying more than you would with TXU.
+As you can see, the budget provider is truly cheaper only if your household reliably hits that middle 1,000 kWh sweet spot month after month.
+If you travel for a week and usage drops, you could end up paying significantly more than you would with a premium brand.

-If you live in an apartment and use less than 800 kWh per month, Frontier’s advertised “1,000 kWh” rate will likely not apply to you.
+If you live in an apartment and use less than 800 kWh per month, a provider’s advertised “1,000 kWh” rate will likely not apply to you.
 Always look at the “500 kWh” rate on the Electricity Facts Label to see what you will actually pay.

 Illustration of a person comparing a flat $150 early termination fee to a $20 per month remaining fee.